 It’s possible to control captions via actions.
 ActivePresenter provides the apCCVisible variable to help you show or hide the CC.
 Set the variable to true to turn the CC on, and false to turn it off.

-For example, you can create your own CC button that can show or hide the CC:
+For example, you can create your own CC button that allows users to show or hide the CC:

 That’s all about the steps to add closed captions in ActivePresenter.
 Hope that this helps.